 Humpback whales show their tail with every dive.
 If you see white underside on the tail, you can almost be certain that it’s a humpback!

-For more tips on how to recognize whales, check out this page.
+For more tips on how to recognize whales, check out Whales Online, where you can learn all about the whales in St. Lawrence.

 - I can’t emphasize this enough: Dress warmly!
 Wear long pants, a windbreaker or raincoat, warm socks, gloves, and a hat and a scarf.